claredavies/DataEngAPITesting/TestGenerationRestler/README.md

 You need to install Python 3.8.2 (https://www.python.org/downloads/) and [.NET 5.0](https://dotnet.microsoft.com/download/dotnet-core?utm_source=getdotnetcorecli&utm_medium=referral).
 Be careful about the Python version, as it should be exact the same.

 After installing the prerequisites, you should clone the [RESTler repository](https://github.com/microsoft/restler-fuzzer)

+Create a folder called ```restler_bin``` in the RESTler directory.

+The Server (PetClinic) should be up, so the RESTler can send requests and retrieve the responses.
+The RESTler produce grammers based on the OAS.
+You can get PetClinic Open API file from http://localhost:9966/petclinic/v2/api-docs or download it from the repo.
+Save this file as ```api-docs.json```